scripting/feeder/README.md

 These calls are used from <a href="http://drummer.scripting.com/">Drummer</a> to implement the <a href="http://docserver.scripting.com/?verb=rss.readFeed">rss.readFeed</a> verb and to allow <a href="https://www.youtube.com/watch?v=j7L1bvP0dQc">expanding of rss node types</a>.

+### Templates

+You an also run the contents of a reallysimple query through a template, which is just a web page, which has the result of the query as a local object you can use JavaScript to render.

+Here's the <a href="https://github.com/scripting/feeder/blob/main/docs/templates.md">docs page</a> for templates.

 ### Caveats

 If you're deploying a real application, please run your own copy of this app.